 Collins, Iona Wood(born: 1914 - died: 2003)

-Iona Wood Collins was born in Paris, KY; her family moved to Maryland when she was a child.
+Iona Wood Collins was born in Paris, KY and her family moved to Maryland when she was a child.
 Collins was one of the first African American librarians with the Enoch Pratt Free Library in Baltimore, MD, working there from the late 1930s to the early 1940s.
 Following the birth of her daughter in 1945, Collins reopened the previously closed Little School, a private preschool in Baltimore for African American children.
 She owned and managed the school for 35 years, later opening the Park Hill Nursery.
 Collins was a graduate of Howard University and attended the Hampton Institute [now Hampton University] library science school before transferring to Columbia University, where she earned her library degree.
-She was the daughter of Nellie Virgie Hughes Wood and Francis Marion Wood, former president of Kentucky State College [now Kentucky State University] and Baltimore's first superintendent of Colored schools.
+She was the daughter of Nellie Virgie Hughes Wood and Francis Marion Wood, former president of Kentucky State College [now Kentucky State University] and he was Baltimore's first superintendent of Colored schools.
 For more see J. D. Rockoff, "Iona Wood Collins, 89, one of the first black librarians at Enoch Pratt," The Sun (Baltimore, MD), 12/28/2003, LOCAL section, p.
 3B.